xiehb-evolution/hybrid-effects/README.md

 The distribution of standardized hybrid effect sizes was fitted to exponential distributions using the `fitdistrplus` R package.

-To accurately investigate the effects of sex, parameter estimation was conducted separately for male and female individuals.
-The differences between the two groups are visually presented in the figure below, with panel A corresponding to males and panel B to females.
+To accurately investigate the hybrid effect in sexes, the λ parameter was estimated separately for male and female individuals.
+The hybrid effect size distributions are presented in the figure below, with figure A indicates the distribution in males and figure B indicates the distribution in females.

 ![image](https://github.com/xiehb-evolution/hybrid-effects/blob/main/tmp/figureS1_00.png)